aliemir/tetris-clone/README.md

 # tetris-clone
-simple tetris clone with js
+Simple tetris clone made with javascript.
+It's so simple that it doesn't even have a block generation logic.